nfdi4plants/nfdi4plants.knowledgebase/CONTRIBUTING.md

 #### Use in `.md`/`.mdx`

-Two options on how to insert images.
+Two options to insert images.

 In markdown you can use the following syntax: